 - Taro Root - Taro, or arbi, is a root vegetable that can be found in most grocery stores near the potatoes and yams.

-- Ajwain* - Also known as carom seeds.
+- Ajwain* or Cumin - Ajwain is known as carom seeds.
 It looks similar to fennel or cumin seeds.
 It's bitter with a flavor similar to star anise.
 Substitute with cumin seeds.

 - Asafoetida* - Also known as hing; it is commonly used in Indian cooking to replace garlic and onion.
 It smells strongly of garlic and onion and only requires the tiniest pinch.
 Some people say Pure Indian Foods has the best hing they've ever tasted.
 Substitute with ⅛ teaspoon of garlic powder and ⅛ teaspoon of onion powder.